Chief Operating Officer of Professional Services

 Anne Marie Bickmore

-Anne Marie Bickmore joined Health Catalyst in December 2012 and serves as the Senior Vice President of Company Operations.
+Anne Marie Bickmore joined Health Catalyst in December 2012 and serves as the Chief Operating Officer and Chief Product Officer.
 Prior to coming to Health Catalyst, she worked for Lantana Consulting as the lead Project Manager (2011-2012), Director of Informatics at Swedish American Hospital Rockford, IL (2010-2011), and Intermountain Healthcare serving in multiple leadership roles both clinical and IT (1999-2011).
 Anne Marie has dual Bachelor’s degrees in Psychology and Nursing from the University of Utah.

 Tarah Neujahr Bryan

-Tarah Neujahr Bryan, MAJMC, joined Health Catalyst in 2013 and has served as Editorial Director, Senior Vice President of Marketing, and Chief Brand and Communications Officer; she currently serves as the Chief Marketing Officer and a member of the Health Catalyst leadership team.
-She brings a breadth of marketing and communications experience to her current role.
-Prior to joining Health Catalyst, Tarah served as the Marketing Communications Director and the Foundation Executive Director at a community hospital, managed at an advertising agency, was the Editor and Operations Manager at an archaeology firm, and provided triage assistance and patient admissions at a Level-II Trauma Center.
-She has a Master of Arts in Journalism and Mass Communications from the University of Nebraska and a Bachelor of Arts from Montana State University-Billings.
+Tarah Neujahr Bryan, MAJMC, joined Health Catalyst in 2013 and has served as Editorial Director, Senior Vice President of Marketing, and Chief Brand and Communications Officer; she currently serves as the Chief Marketing and Communications Officer and a member of the Health Catalyst leadership team.
+Her tenure includes the company’s IPO in 2019.
+Prior to joining Health Catalyst, Tarah served as the Marketing Communications Director and the Foundation Executive Director at a critical access hospital, managed at an advertising agency, was the Editor and Operations Manager at an archaeology firm, and provided triage assistance and patient admissions at a Level-II Trauma Center.
+She has a Master of Arts in Journalism and Mass Communications from the University of Nebraska and a Bachelor of Arts in History from Montana State University-Billings.

-Tarah volunteers for many organizations.
+Tarah was named Silicon Slopes CMO of the Year for 2022.
 She currently serves on the Board of Directors as the Communications Chair for HIMSS-Utah.
-She also has volunteered with Intermountain Therapy Animals and Big Brothers, Big Sisters, and has done pro-bono communications work for American Cancer Society, Wings Cancer Foundation, and many other non-profit organizations.
+She also has conducted award-winning volunteer work for Intermountain Therapy Animals, Rotary Club, and Big Brothers, Big Sisters.
+Her pro-bono experience includes communications work for American Cancer Society, Wings Cancer Foundation, and many other non-profit organizations.

 Chief Executive Officer